people-os/support-shift-scheduler/README.md

 The current version of the solver also includes the following functionality that was not recorded in the blog post:

-* **Configuration for other support rotations:** Initially, we only used the scheduler for our regular balena.io support rotation, but we have extended its use to also scheduled other channels, i.e. our SRE on-call rotation (`devOps`), and the rotation for engineers providing support to the team for our internal software (`productOS`).
+* **Configuration for other support rotations:** Initially, we only used the scheduler for our regular balena.io support rotation, but we have extended its use to also scheduled other channels, i.e. the auditors of our regular support rotation (`supportAuditing`), our SRE on-call rotation (`devOps`), and the rotation for engineers providing support to the team for our internal software (`productOS`).
 The `json` configurations for these channels are maintained in the [./helper_scripts/options](./helper_scripts/options) folder.
 * **Configurable tracks:** Previously, we had 2 agents on support at any given time during our support hours.
-However, we have since included the flexibility to configure "tracks" as needed, in the [./helper_scripts/options](./helper_scripts/options) folder.
-For example, our balena.io support rotation includes one layer of agents from 6 am to 3 am UK time, another layer from 8 am to 8 pm, and a third layer from noon until 5 pm.
-The SRE rotation, on the other hand, has a single agent on duty at all times.
+However, we have since included the ability to specify a highly customizable configuration of parallel "tracks" through the `hoursCoverage` and `agentDistribution` options, in the [./helper_scripts/options](./helper_scripts/options) folder.
 * **Onboarding of new agents:** Once newly hired engineers have been with balena for a few months, they are onboarded to balena.io support.
 This involves scheduling them for two 4-hour onboarding shifts per week for 2 weeks, during which they are mentored by one of a selected group of senior support agents.
 These onboarding shifts are additional to the default number of parallel tracks, and require their own set of solver constraints.
 See the "Usage" section below for more detail on how to configure this.

 The core of the algorithm is a constraint solver, and we currently use the [Google OR-tools CP-SAT solver](https://developers.google.com/optimization/cp/cp_solver), which is well suited to [scheduling optimisation](<https://developers.google.com/optimization/scheduling/job_shop>).